aws/aws-cdk/packages/@aws-cdk/aws-eks/README.md

 The `KubernetesManifest` construct or `cluster.addManifest` method can be used to apply Kubernetes resource manifests to this cluster.

+> When using `cluster.addManifest`, the manifest is created inside the cluster stack.
+If the manifest contains attributes from a different stack that depends on the cluster stack, a circular dependency will be created and you will get a synth time error.
+To avoid this, directly use `new KubernetesManifest` to create the manifest in the other stack.

 The following examples will deploy the [paulbouwer/hello-kubernetes](https://github.com/paulbouwer/hello-kubernetes) service on the cluster: